Home

 I need to feed my animals!

 The other day, I read a post that was supposed to be funny on a nurse group over on Facebook.
-There was a cartoon of a patient being impatient about …
+There was a cartoon of a patient being impatient about how long they had to wait – they had animals to feed!
+Having grown up in a rural area, and having farmers in my family, …

 I need to feed my animals!
 Read More »